The Best Pizza in Every State

 via tripadvisor.com

-Who knew the best pizza in the U.S. was hiding in the last frontier?
-It’s not just rave reviews, either: Moose’s Tooth in Anchorage has had the highest annual sales of any independent pizza place in the country for several years.
-It’s so good that you might have to wait for a table, but fortunately these pizza heroes have their own brewery on-site, so you can sip an icy beer while you wait.
+Who knew some of the best pizza in America was hiding in the last frontier?
+It’s not just about the rave reviews though: Moose’s Tooth in Anchorage has had the highest annual sales of any independent pizza place in the country for several years.
+The pie is so good that you might have to wait for a table, but fortunately, these pizza heroes have their own brewery on-site, so you can sip an icy craft beer while you wait.

 Pizzeria Bianco In Arizona